ahmadalli/public-notes/docs/0130-drones/010-legal-preparations.md

 :::note

-It's been stated in [RDW Guide](https://www.rdw.nl/en/drone/applying-for-a-pilot-licence-or-operator-number-for-a-drone) (in the `Next steps` section) and the EuroControl course content states that the last 3 letters are not needed to be added to the drone's configuration and  However, the [EASA FAQ](https://www.easa.europa.eu/en/the-agency/faqs/drones-uas) doesn't mention this and I'm a bit confused about it.
-Personally, I'll follow the RDW guide and keep the last 3 letters private.
+It's been stated in [RDW Guide](https://www.rdw.nl/en/drone/applying-for-a-pilot-licence-or-operator-number-for-a-drone) (in the `Next steps` section) and the EuroControl course content states that the last 3 letters are not needed to be added to the drone's configuration but this depends on the drone's manufacturer.
+For example, DJI drones require the full license number to be added to the configuration.

 :::